Kyle Gawley is the CEO and co-founder of Get Invited, as well as a contributor to the Nutshell blog.

 You can do this in a number of ways:

-Sending a personalized email to your customers is a great way to get insights about your business and measure the quality of the experience they’re having.
+Sending personalized emails to your customers is a great way to gain insights into your business and measure the quality of their experience.

 I send emails to our Get Invited customers after their event has ended and ask them how it went, and if there’s anything we can do to improve their experience using our product.